fellowship-of-clean-code/git-versioning/README.md

 ## Git tutorial

-This is the reference repository for a tutorial on the basics of using git!
+This is the reference repository for a tutorial on the basics of using git.

 Reference material:
 - the [git book](https://www.git-scm.com/book/en/v2);